andimarek/graphql-schema-design-patterns/readme.md

   pageCount
 }
 ```
-This allows for simpler queries without fragments for both types compared.
+This allows for simpler queries without fragments for both types.

 ## Union with weak interface